 I’ve included the casserole recipe in my Alternative Americana Feast.
 This menu makes a star of my Ginger Ham as a brilliant centrepiece.
 Other sides include my Classic Caesar Salad and Sweet Potato Pancakes.

-If you did want to make it the star of a vegetarian meal, you could do much worse that make some of my Buttermilk Biscuits to eat with it.
+If you did want to make it the star of a vegetarian meal, you could do much worse that make some of my Buttermilk Biscuits or Roast Potatoes to eat with it.
+For a meatier affair and a UK/US mash up, try them on the side of my Roast Sirloin & Gravy.
+Don’t forget the Yorkshire Puddings!

 Don’t forget to head over to the Big Americana Feast post for all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my other feast collections and all my Americana inspired recipes.